m1ddl3w4r3/Hak5Devices/RubberDucky/RD_Command_As_System/README.md

 ## Description
 Will create a system level powershell process and run the command provided.

-##NOTES:
+##NOTES: \
-	- Assumes user has local admin access.
+	- Assumes user has local admin access. \
-	- Assumes UAC is set to always notify. but will work either way.
+	- Assumes UAC is set to always notify. but will work either way. \
+	- This is to make sure you read the stuff you run. and to comply with the hak5 TOS regarding staged payloads.
 ```
-	- Replace example.com with --> Code below hosetd on your own infrastructure (Github is not a CDN for deployments)
+	- Replace example.com with code below hosetd on your own infrastructure (Github is not a CDN for deployments)
 https://raw.githubusercontent.com/mkellerman\/Invoke-CommandAs/master/Invoke-CommandAs/
 ```
-	- This is to make sure you read the stuff you run. and to comply with the hak5 TOS regarding staged payloads.

-##OPSEC:
+##OPSEC: \
-	- Will create a scheduled task to elevate.
+	- Will create a scheduled task to elevate. \
 	- Will download mkellerman's Invoke-CommandAs repo from github.

 ## Getting Started